Back to Directory

 In a Sentence

-• High-Altitude: Flies far above traditional aircraft and drones, avoiding terrain, infrastructure, and enemy detection systems.
+• High-Altitude: Uses a balloon to fly far above traditional aircraft and drones, avoiding terrain, infrastructure, and enemy detection systems.

 Due Diligence

-• Market Opportunity: In Orbit begins in the US $169B defense logistics market, with a clear path into $25B humanitarian aid and $5.6T global logistics market, creating a sequential expansion across three large and growing segments.
+• Market Opportunity: In Orbit’s wedge begins in the US $169B defense logistics market, with a clear path into $25B humanitarian aid and $5.6T global logistics market, creating a sequential expansion across three large and growing segments.

 • Technical Differentiation: In Orbit’s high-altitude balloon and glider system is both significantly harder to intercept and far cheaper to operate than traditional UAVs or aircraft, while still delivering meaningful payloads.

-• Logistics Without Limits: In Orbit rewrites the rules of resupply by removing the usual constraints.
-No runways, no drones, no airspace clearance.
-Just launch and deliver.
+• Logistics Without Limits: In Orbit rewrites the rules of resupply by removing the usual constraints, requiring no runways, no drones, no airspace clearance, just launch and deliver.

 • Regulatory Uncertainty: Navigating airspace approvals for autonomous high-altitude systems remains a gray area, and long FAA certification timelines could delay broader deployment.